woocommerce/qit-documentation/docs/environment/05-tunnel.md

 You only need to run `tunnel:setup` if:

-- You want to use a tunneling method that requires authentication or additional configuration, such as `cloudflared-persistent` or `jurassictube`.
+- You want to use a tunneling method that requires authentication or additional configuration, such as `cloudflared-persistent` or a custom tunnel.
 - You want to configure multiple tunneling methods and switch between them.
 - You want to set a specific tunneling method as your default.